ChetanBorkar14/MU-CP-CODES/README.md

 ## STRINGS
 39. Write a C program to convert lowercase string to uppercase.
-40. Write a C program to find total number of alphabets, digits or special character in a string.
+40. Write a C program to count total number of letters in a string.
 41. Write a C program to count total number of words in a string.
 42. Write a C program to find reverse of a string.
 43. Write a C program to check whether a string is palindrome or not.